The internet when used correctly is a wonderful, powerful tool, an unceasing fount of entertainment and knowledge and thought.

 4. Cocke County is beautiful

-Drive through Cosby or Hartford, take the back road to Max Patch.
+Drive through Cosby or Hartford, take the back road to Max Patch in Del Rio.
 Go find a spot down by the river.
+Go horseback riding.
 Drive the backroads and explore Cocke County.

 It is magnificent country that reaches into the National Forest.
 If you want to live among natural beauty, you could do a lot worse than Cocke County.